Fly Fishing Poppers for Bream

 Like many fly fishing addicts, Cox spends hours hovering over the vice, tying, and re-tying.
 He mentions an X-Acto knife as much as he mentions specific threads or other materials.
 The right combinations sometimes happen through experience and sometimes by accident.

-Regardless of the outcome, Cox said the do-it-yourself approach can be both productive and fulfilling.
+Regardless of the outcome, Cox said the do-it-yourself approach can be productive, fulfilling, and produce some of the best fly fishing poppers.
 Cox experiments with a variety of shapes, sizes, and materials in building his flies and bugs.

 “You would be surprised what you can make with some cheap sheet foam from the dollar store,” he said.
 “There is something of an art to making a really good fly or bug, but the average person can build them well enough that they can catch fish all year long.”